GDPR Compliance Overview

 3.We will provide a way for customers to search through execution history data based on a certain field making it easier for customers to find specific execution records and respond to requests from their own customers asking for deletion of data (requests to be forgotten).

 Coming later this year

-In addition to industry standard practices around encryption, Azuqua is taking additional steps to secure data, including pseudonymization, stability and uptime, backup and disaster recovery, and regular security testing.
-For additional information refer to the Azuqua Security Overview at azuqua.com/security.
+In addition to industry standard practices around encryption, additonal steps have been taken to secure data, including pseudonymization, stability and uptime, backup and disaster recovery, and regular security testing.
+For additional information refer to the Azuqua Security Overview.

 What is Services Data?

 Services Data is any information, including personal data, which is stored in or transmitted via the Azuqua services, by, or on behalf of, our customers or partners and their end-users.

 Who owns and controls Services Data?

 From a privacy perspective, the customer is the controller of Services Data, and Azuqua is a processor.
 This means that throughout the time that a customer subscribes to services with Azuqua, the customer retains ownership of and control over Services Data in its account.